TekBot-Robotics-Challenge/2025-Team-Club_de_Robotique_et_Automatisation-Docs/index.md

+---
+layout: default
-The documentation of the Team "Club de Robotique et Automatisation"
+title: This is the documentation Page of the team "Club de Robotisation et Automatisation"
+---